-Springing or immediate: The power of attorney can take affect immediately or it can become effective only once you are disabled, called a "springing" power of attorney.
-While a springing power seems like a good idea, it can cause delays and extra expense because incapacity will need to be determined.
+Springing or immediate: The power of attorney can take affect immediately or it can become effective only once you are deemed incapacitated, called a "springing" power of attorney.
+While a springing power seems like a good idea, it can cause delays and extra expense because incapacity will need to be determined by a doctor.
 If the power of attorney is springing, it is very important that the method for determining incapacity is clearly spelled out in the document.